 This event has passed.

-You are invited to apply for a place as a working participant in the last of a series of four workshops which are investigating IP sharing and exploitation in the creative industries.
-This workshop seeks to explore new ways of sharing and exploiting intellectual property in the digital music sector, outside the boundaries of Open Source and Creative Commons licensing.
-Because of the nature of the workshop, places are limited to keep the number of working members to a manageable size, and these will be allocated on a first comer basis.
+You are invited to apply for a place as a working participant in the third of a series of four workshops which are investigating IP sharing and exploitation in the creative industries.
+This workshop takes place at the London College of Fashion at High Holborn in the boardroom on the 28th of January from 5.30 to 8 pm.
+It seeks to explore new ways of sharing and exploiting intellectual property in the fashion sector, outside the boundaries of Open Source and Creative Commons licensing.
+Because of the nature of the workshop, places are limited to keep the number of working members to a manageable size, and these will be allocated on a first come basis.

 The workshop will be run by Chris Reed, Professor of Electronic Commerce Law at the Centre for Commercial Law Studies, Queen Mary University of London.
 It is part of the Creativeworks London Digital Economy Research Cluster and is one of an ongoing series of Creativeworks London’s Research Labs.

-The theory the workshop will explore is that the digital music community is regularly producing intellectual property which it might be happy for others to use if a fair return can be achieved, but which cannot be easily be exploited under existing legal mechanisms.
+The theory the workshop will explore is that the fashion community is regularly producing intellectual property which it might be happy for others to use if a fair return can be achieved, but which cannot be easily be exploited under existing legal mechanisms.